pvangoor/pvangoor.github.io/_posts/2024-03-12-special_euclidean_se2.markdown

 \end{pmatrix}
 \end{aligned}$$

-Differentiating this matrix in terms of the variable $X$ at the identity provides the "little" adjoint matrix and the Lie bracket
+Differentiating this matrix in terms of the variable $$X$$ at the identity provides the "little" adjoint matrix and the Lie bracket

 $$\begin{aligned}
 \mathrm{ad}_{U}^\vee&= \begin{pmatrix}